hassyas/AWS-SaaS-Sales-Analysis/readme.md

 - **Product Details**: Specifics about the SaaS products involved in the transactions, including the type and licensing information.
 - **Financials**: Detailed financial information about the sales, including the sales figures, applied discounts, and profit calculations.

-### Tableau Storyboard
+## Tableau Storyboard

-You can access the visualization for this data analysis through Tableau Public via the below this [link](https://public.tableau.com/views/AWSSaaSSalesAnalysis/AWSSaaSAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)
+You can access the visualization for this data analysis through Tableau Public via this [link](https://public.tableau.com/views/AWSSaaSSalesAnalysis/AWSSaaSAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Getting Started